wvk/workflow/README.markdown

 from, and we can cause transitions to fail (guards), and we can hook in to every transition that occurs ever for whatever reason we can come up with.

+For convenience, validating-workflow adds certain validation options for ActiveModel so you may declaratively specify what to validate in which states or transitions when defining your validators.

 Now, all that's a mouthful, but we'll demonstrate the API bit by bit with a real-ish world example.